 My seasonal bundle arrived and when I reviewed the packing slip, I noticed a note that expressed their sincere gratitude for my purchase.
 To thank me for being a new customer, they even threw in a free sample of a S’more flavor.
 For those that know me, there is probably no treat I like more than a S’more so I was absolutely delighted!

 While giving me my favorite flavor was a coincidence, it was still a smart risk to take.
-If you offer a guest loyalty program, it’s a great idea to incentivize people early on so that they want to engage with your program right away.
-This will help you get to know your guests and their spending habits with your facility so you can build customer profiles.
+If you offer a guest loyalty program, it’s a great idea to incentivize people early on so that they want to engage with your program or FEC right away.
+This will help you get to know your guests and their spending habits within your park so you can build customer profiles.

 Bottom line: the more personalized the guests’ experience, the more loyal they’re likely to be.